Singapore Airshow: 2018

 Singapore Airshow 2018 was held from 6 to 11 February 2018.

-On 6 February a KAI T-50 Golden Eagle which is part of the Black Eagles aerobatic team taking part in airshow veered off the runway during takeoff, it subsequently crashed and caught fire.
+On 6 February, a KAI T-50 Golden Eagle, which was part of the Black Eagles aerobatic team taking part in the airshow, veered off the runway during takeoff.
+It subsequently crashed and caught fire.
 The fire was put out by emergency services and the pilot was treated for minor injuries.
 Following an investigation, the crash was determined to be due to pilot error.

 2020

 The Singapore Airshow 2020 was held from 11 to 16 February 2020.
-Due to the concerns over the COVID-19 pandemic, many exhibitors including Gulfstream, Textron Aviation, and Bombardier pulled out of the event.
-The Republic of Korea Air Force Black Eagles aerobatic team & TNI-AU Jupiter Aerobatic Team also decided not to participate due to the virus outbreak.
+Because of COVID-19 pandemic, many exhibitors pulled out and public were restricted from entering.
 The USAF F-22 Raptor Demo Team performed at the airshow for the first time.

 2022

 The Singapore Airshow 2022 was held from 15 to 18 February 2022 with no public days.
 As more ASEAN nations showed interest in HAL Tejas, India is participating with three Tejas multirole fighter aircraft and will conduct flying display.
 Indian delegation consisting 44 members will showcase Tejas and interact with counterparts from Republic of Singapore Air Force and others from across the world.